hartwigmedical/serve/algo/README.md

 2. If no transcript is configured, SERVE uses the typical transcript used by Hartwig which is generally the canonical transcript defined by ensembl.
-3. If a protein annotation does not exist on the canonical transcript and has no transcript configured in the knowledgebase, a consistently specific transcript is picked for protein annotation in case multiple transcripts imply the same hotspot.
+3. If a protein annotation does not exist on the canonical transcript and has no transcript configured in the knowledgebase, a consistently specific transcript is picked for protein annotation in case multiple transcripts imply the same variant.

 If a protein annotated form does not exist on any transcript for a specific gene, the evidence is ignored (see also [curation](#curation-and-harmonization-of-individual-knowledgebases)).

-Assuming a suitable transcript has been found, N hotspots are derived for each protein annotation as follows:
+Assuming a suitable transcript has been found, N variants are derived for each protein annotation as follows:

 - In case the mutation is caused by SNV or MNV every possible trinucleotide combination that codes for the new amino acid is generated.
-- In case the mutation is caused by a duplication (DUP) or an inframe deletion (DEL) 1 hotspot is generated which assumes the exact reference sequence has been duplicated or deleted.
+- In case the mutation is caused by a duplication (DUP) or an inframe deletion (DEL) 1 variant is generated which assumes the exact reference sequence has been duplicated or deleted.
-    - In case a DEL can be left-aligned a hotspot is generated for every position between the left-aligned position and the actual position.
+    - In case a DEL can be left-aligned a variant is generated for every position between the left-aligned position and the actual position.
 - In case the mutation is caused by an inframe insertion (INS) there are two flavors based on the length of the insertion:
-    1. In case 1 amino acid is inserted, hotspots are generated for every trinucleotide coding for that amino acid.
+    1. In case 1 amino acid is inserted, variants are generated for every trinucleotide coding for that amino acid.
-    2. In case multiple amino acids are inserted, one of the potentially many hotspots is generated.
+    2. In case multiple amino acids are inserted, one of the potentially many variants is generated.
 This is just for practical reasons to put a limit on the (exponential) number of variants that can code for a multi-amino-acid insert.
-- In case of a complex deletion/insertion (DELINS) the rules for hotspot generation for deletions and insertions are extrapolated.
+- In case of a complex deletion/insertion (DELINS) the rules for variant generation for deletions and insertions are extrapolated.
-  Hence, the reference sequence is assumed to be deleted, and one new nucleotide sequence is inserted unless the insertion is 1 amino acid in which case hotspots are generated for all trinucleotides coding for the inserted amino acid.
+  Hence, the reference sequence is assumed to be deleted, and one new nucleotide sequence is inserted unless the insertion is 1 amino acid in which case variants are generated for all trinucleotides coding for the inserted amino acid.
   Complexity of the resulting variant will then be reduced by removing any bases that are shared between ref and alt at start or end of the variant.
-- In case of a frameshift the following hotspots are generated:
+- In case of a frameshift the following variants are generated:
     - Any of the 12 possible single base inserts inside the affected codon that does not lead to synonymous impact in the affected codon
     - Any of the 3 possible single base deletes inside the affected codon that does not lead to synonymous impact in the affected codon
     - Any of the 2 possible double base deletes inside the affected codon that does not lead to synonymous impact in the affected codon

-Additionally, hotspot generation is ignored for any INDEL that spans multiple exons.
+Additionally, variant generation is ignored for any INDEL that spans multiple exons.
 Examples are:

 - A DUP which duplicates a codon that is encoded by parts of two separate exons.
 - A frameshift which shifts into the intronic space of the gene.